Namibia entry requirements for Serbia passport holders

 Frequently asked questions

 No. Namibia does not offer visa on arrival for Serbian citizens.
-You must obtain a visa from a Namibian embassy or consulate before you travel.
+You must obtain an e-visa online or a visa from a Namibian embassy or consulate before you travel.

-Processing typically takes 5–10 business days.
+E-visa processing typically takes 5–10 business days.
+Embassy processing may take similar time.
 Apply at least 2–3 weeks before your departure to allow for any delays.

 The visa typically allows a maximum stay of 30 days per entry, and is usually valid for 90 days from the date of issue.
 You cannot extend it while in Namibia.